OFDataCommittee/drlfoam/README.md

 module load singularity/latest
 ./Allwmake --container
 ```
-The *examples/run_training.py* scripts support SLURM-based execution via the `-e slurm` option.
+The *examples/run_training.py* scripts support SLURM-based.
 To run a new training on the cluster, navigate to the *examples* folder and create a new dedicated jobscript, e.g., *training_jobscript*.
 A suitable jobscript looks as follows:
 ```
 #SBATCH --partition=standard
 #SBATCH --nodes=1